The Great Confession

 Sunday afternoon, she marched into the village police station with the purposeful stride of someone about to change the course of history.

-He smiled kindly—the gentle patience of someone accustomed to dealing with village eccentrics.
+He smiled with the gentle patience of someone accustomed to dealing with village eccentrics.
 "Sunday afternoon isn't ideal for urgent confessions.
 Come back tomorrow with your documentation."

 She nodded with the understanding of someone who had just received classified instructions.